EugeneLoy/play2-openshift-quickstart/README.md

 Run 'rhc show-app play2demo' for more details about your app.
 ```

-Copy and paste the git url to add it as a remote repo (replace the `uuid` part with your own!):
+Copy and paste the "Git remote" url to add it as a remote repo (replace the `uuid` part with your own!):

     git remote add origin ssh://your_uuid@play2demo-yourdomain.rhcloud.com/~/git/play2demo.git/
     git pull -s recursive -X theirs origin master
-    git add .
-    git commit -m "initial deploy"

 And then add this repository as a remote repo named quickstart:

     git remote add quickstart -m master git://github.com/EugenyLoy/play2-openshift-quickstart.git
     git pull -s recursive -X theirs quickstart master

 Then use the stage task to prepare your deployment: